8.1 Abuse Linked to Spiritual and Religious Beliefs/Ritual Abuse

 Further contacts for advice can be found from the local representatives for some faiths, from organisations such as the Churches’ Child Protection Advisory Service (CCPAS) who provide information about exorcism; the African Caribbean Evangelical Alliance (ACEA); Churches Together in England and the Muslim Parliament, all of whom are consulting about and developing guidance.

-- Children being taken out of the UK
+- Children being taken out of the UK(Jump to)

 The belief in "possession" or "witchcraft" is widespread.
 It is not confined to particular countries, cultures or religions, nor is it confined to new immigrant communities in this country.